purdurnr/Create-cSolution-Process/Create-cSolution-Process-rv1.md

 \---middleware
 ```
 >__ACTION:__
->To get started, create a workspace with an /examples folder.
+>To get started, create a workspace with an /examples base folder.
 >Replace the "1st_example" folder with the name of the example being converted to a cSolution format.

 ## 2.0 Project Template Files